swaptacular/swpt_creditors_ui/payment-requests.rst

   `Internationalized Resource Identifier`_ (IRI), and *this IRI is the payee reference*.

-Transfer note formats fall into two broad categories:
+Other standard transfer note formats shall be defined in their own specification documents.
+Transfer note formats fall into two broad
+categories:

 1. **Non-canonical formats**